 The matrix organizational structure is used by big corporations.
 It encourages sharing of skills and knowledge to achieve business goals.

-In most organizational structures, different departments work independently.
-In circular organizational structures, the objective is to remove this type of separation so employees and leaders can feel part of the same whole.
+In most organizational structures, different departments work independently but in a circular organizational structures, the objective is to remove this type of separation so employees and leaders can feel part of the same whole.

 How do you choose the best organizational structure for your business?